aszenz/data-explorer/README.md

 >
 > Then deploy the contents of the `dist` folder to your GitHub Pages.
 > You can also look at this [Github Actions File](.github/workflows/ci_cd.yml) for an example of deploying to GitHub Pages.

+> [!TIP]
+> Models can also reference data from external URLs, like the [Super Store model](https://github.com/aszenz/data-explorer/blob/master/models%2Fsuperstore.malloy) which uses data from huggingface.

 ## Using these awesome technologies